nocomplexity/securitybydesign/sdlc.md

-From a security point of view integrating security test and validating results with expectations is core element within the SLDC as needed for applying Security by Design.
+From a security point of view integrating security test and validating results with expectations is a core element within the SLDC as needed for applying Security by Design.

 ```{tip} Learn more